Email Marketing Services: Updated 2019

 - At the other end of the scale there are high-priced auto-responders that deliver services far beyond what many small businesses may be willing, or need, to pay (top-end products can cost $100+ a month).

 - In the middle there are some excellent and very affordable email marketing services – and I have tried several of them.
-Yet I seem to keep coming back to GetResponse, which many people believe to be the industry standard for small to medium sized businesses.
 The few dollars monthly fee should not be an issue to any forward thinking business-person.
+Most of them actually let you earn a commission if you recommend their services to other businesses, but this is entirely optional.

 Over To You